occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

-Visuals 10 through 15 all depict scatterplots of country features correlated to happiness plotted by country in 2023 in a descending order.
+Visuals 10 through 15 all depict scatterplots of country features correlated to happiness by region in 2023 in a descending order.
 The line of best fit is included and illustrates correlation.
 Social support, GDP, Life expectancy, and Freedom all show positive slopes on their line of best fit, indicating a positive correlation to the Happiness score.
 Social support has the steepest positive slope.
 Generosity is shown to have a very horizontal slope comparatively, supporting a lack of correlation to Happiness.
 Perception of corruption is the only country feature depicting a negative slope, supporting a negative correlation.
 The scatterplot also depicts that Europe and Africa dominate world happiness, followed by Asia and Latin America.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_2023/data_2023_08.png"  width="595" height="493"> |
 |:--:|